heyjiawei/learnInPublic/ssr-rehydration.md

 - what is a commit
 - what is concurrent mode
 - why is the connection between the store and hydration
+- React.lazy

+## Other resources

+- vue-lazy-hydration?
+  - wraps and use specific events to detemine when to hydrate